Republic: Democracy vs. republic debate

-The term democracy is sometimes used interchangeably with the term republic, while others have made sharp distinctions between the two for millennia.
+The term democracy is sometimes used interchangeably with the term republic, while others have made sharp distinctions between the two.
 "Montesquieu, founder of the modern constitutional state, repeated in his The Spirit of the Laws of 1748 the insight that Aristotle had expressed two millennia earlier, 'Voting by lot is in the nature of democracy; voting by choice is in the nature of aristocracy.
 Additional critics of elections include Rousseau, Robespierre, and Marat, who said of the new French Republic, "What use is it to us, that we have broken the aristocracy of the nobles, if that is replaced by the aristocracy of the rich?"